 Tailored outreach plans

 Collections is no longer only about reaching the borrowers in a physical mode.
 The outreach strategy now needs to be much broader, focused, and aligned to the rapidly evolving ecosystem.
 Tailoring the borrower outreach for different personas and creating stage-wise plans encompassing multiple channels based on all expected customer responses at each stage is a must.
-Banks and other financial institutions are using data to drive decision-making across the collections value chain, apart from adopting integrated, automated debt collections tech platforms and cloud-based solutions that are readily integrable.
+Banks and other financial institutions are using data to drive decision-making across the collections value chain, apart from adopting integrated tech platforms and cloud-based solutions that are readily integrable.
 This has proven to be cost-effective highly efficient and better at managing risk.

 A debt-resolution solution based on analytics